 - Your preemie’s eyes.
 Premature babies are at greater risk for vision problems than full-term infants, so keep a closer watch on your baby’s vision development if he was premature.

 - Solid foods.
-Your pediatrician should discuss introducing rice cereal at the 4-month checkup.
+Your pediatrician should discuss introducing solid foods at the 4-month checkup.